cerfacs-globc/icclim/icclim/doc/source/explanation/climate_indices.rst

 Detailed description of each indice is available at https://www.ecad.eu/documents/atbd.pdf.

-Initially ICCLIM was designed for online computing of climate indices through the `climate4impact portal <https://climate4impact.eu>`_.
+Initially Icclim was designed for online computing of climate indices through the `climate4impact portal <https://climate4impact.eu>`_.
 In spite of existence of other packages able to compute climate indices (`CDO <https://code.mpimet.mpg.de/projects/cdo>`_, `R package <https://etccdi.pacificclimate.org/resources/software-library>`_ ), it was decided to develop a new software in Python.
 Python language was first of all chosen to interface with `PyWPS <https://pywps.org/>`_: Python implementation of Web Processing Service